10 Best Herbal Creams For Motion Sickness

 Glycyrrhiza glabra, commonly known as licorice root, has been traditionally used in herbal medicine for its soothing and anti-inflammatory properties.

-While primarily known for its use in treating anxiety and sleep disorders, valerian has also been explored for its potential role in alleviating symptoms of motion sickness.
-Some herbal creams containing valerian root extract are marketed as natural remedies to help reduce nausea and dizziness associated with motion sickness by promoting relaxation and reducing stress.
-These creams are often applied topically to the temples, wrists, or neck, where they are believed to exert a soothing effect on the body.
+While primarily known for its culinary uses, cumin has also been explored for its potential in alleviating symptoms of motion sickness.
+Some herbal creams infused with cumin essential oil are marketed as natural remedies to help ease nausea and dizziness associated with motion sickness.
+These creams are typically applied to the wrists or temples, where the scent of cumin is believed to have a soothing effect on the nervous system.

-However, while anecdotal evidence supports their use, more scientific research is needed to fully understand their efficacy and safety in treating motion sickness.
+However, more scientific research is needed to fully validate the effectiveness of cumin-based creams in treating motion sickness.